guillaumebrunerie/Chromiarch-OS/README.md

 you login on tty3, you can choose to start a second X server (in Arch Linux) which will start on tty4.
 You can then switch between Chrome OS and Arch Linux with Ctrl + Alt + F1 and Ctrl + Alt + F4.
+There are of course a lot of different setups possible, I leave it up to you to adapt the instructions here to your needs.

 License
 -------